 The Probate Process from A to Z for Real Estate Professionals

-June 30th at the Downey Association of Realtors
+October 27th at the Citrus Valley Association of Realtors

 Paul Horn is perhaps the only probate attorney and CPA in Southern California who consistently teaches live seminars to real estate professionals, including REALTORS and investors.
 Most of the time, the content-packed 3-hour seminars are free of charge or very low-cost and provide in-depth knowledge about the probate process as well as legal and financial consequences of holding a title.
 The live training outlines the Probate Process from A to Z from the perspective of a real estate professional.
 Our goal is to make sure that the attendees leave the seminar confident in their ability to handle a probate real estate transaction from start to finish.